 Assessment of effectiveness

-As part of our continued commitment to mitigating any risks during the year we:
+As part of our continued commitment to mitigating any risks during the year we have:

-- Have increased the share of product manufactured in-house, or managed by in-house service functions.
+- Further increased the share of product manufactured in-house or managed by in-house service functions.

-- Further invested in the relationships and frequency of senior-level contact with our largest suppliers – in particular in our manufacturing supply chain which continues to grow in significance within our Group.
+- Continued to develop the frequency of senior-level contact with our largest suppliers; in particular in our manufacturing supply chain which continues to grow in significance within our Group.